Comparison of IP Cameras and Analog Cameras

 Even outdoor cameras can use PoE for power, but they will sometimes use high power PoE so the optional heater can be powered.

 Because IP cameras are so much easier to install, the IT departments of many organizations have taken over the role that was usually provided by a security person.

 Additional Features Provide New Applications

 Many IP cameras support two-way audio and have input and output connections that allow them to detect a button being pushed and to release an electric door lock.
 The two-way audio provides a very simple intercom function.
 Using the right software on your Windows computer you can see and talk to a person at a remote door, and release the door lock to let them in.
 You can’t do this very easily with an analog camera.
 Take a look at our IP intercom web page that provides more details about this capability.

 The audio plus computer analytics can also be used to detect a loud noise.
 Your safety office can be notified immediately if some yells or there’s a gunshot detected.

 View the Video on Your PC or Smart Device

 IP cameras provide much greater flexibility for viewing rea time and stored video.
 Apps running on your smartphone or tablet can be used to access the video management system or even directly view the video from the camera.
 This allows you to be anywhere and still see the important video.

-You may be able to think of more benefits such as ability to incrementally add cameras, connect using wireless connections, lower cost wiring, etc. I know there are many people who still like the analog systems.
+You may be able to think of more benefits such as the ability to incrementally add cameras, connect using wireless connections, lower-cost wiring, etc. I know there are many people who still like the analog systems.
 Some companies have even introduced higher resolution analog cameras.
-But, today the IP cameras security systems are growing very fast and those who don’t change will miss out on the new technology opportunities.
+But, today IP camera security systems are growing very fast and those who don’t change will miss out on the new technology opportunities.